 Don’t see your question listed?
 Go to our calculus problem solving index.
 You can also Use the search box at the top left of the page.
 We have hundreds of solved questions on the site, so yours might be there!

 Calculus Word Problems: General Tips.

 Step 1:Think about what you learned the previous week in class.
 Integration?
 Derivatives?
 Related rates?
 Your homework is going almost always be based on what you learned in class the week before, so skim through your notes and/or textbook and look for any relevant formulas.

 Step 2: Read through the word problem carefully.
 Don’t skim or skip over phrases and sentences that may seem unimportant.
 You may miss details that change the entire meaning of the passage.
 Once you’ve read through the problem once, write down the answer that the question is asking for.
 Note the format that you need to give the answer in.
 For example, you might have to give certain units.

 Step 3: Break the word problem down into individual statements about the scenario described in the word problem.
 Record any numbers or equations given in these statements.
 Note the units of measurement.

 Step 4: Either extract the main equation from the word problem or build the equation using the information presented in the statements.
 Fill in as much of the equation as you can using the information from the word problem.

-Step 4: Solve the equation to produce the answer needed to satisfy the word problem.
+Step 5: Solve the equation to produce any answer needed to satisfy calculus word problems.